jayposs/bobb/long-readme.md

 If start/end keys are not specified, all data records are read in index key order.
 Result records are also returned in this order unless sort order is specified in a QryIndex request.

 ### Put Logic
 Most higher function databases have separate logic for adding, updating, and replacing records.
-Bbolt just uses Put, which either completely replaces or adds a record depending on the existence of the key or not.
+Bolt just uses Put, which either completely replaces or adds a record depending on the existence of the key or not.
 Bobb doesn't add additional logic to compensate for this loss of functionality.

 See demo program "update" func for an example solution to this problem.